slawekj/Deconvolution/README.md

 # Deconvolution
-This is a Python program to deconvolve peaks from a signal.
+This is a program deconvolving peaks from a signal, typically required in spectroscopy.
 It has a simple user interface to load signal files, control deconvolution parameters, and track progress:

 ![Screenshot1](resources/Screenshot1.png "Screenshot1")